floens/uchan/README.md

 µchan is super light-weight.
 It supports users that have JavaScript disabled.
 You can even browse it with the original Nintento DS!

 Any questions or issues can be asked on #uchan @ rizon or by creating an issue here on GitHub.

-We also have a Slack, send an email to [me](https://github.com/Floens) (email listed in bio) for an invite.

 ## Who is µchan for?